DSLeonard-coding/DSLeonard-cmake/README.md

 unset MAKEFILES  # Not sure what this does
 ```
+... and those are the versions of root and geant this is presently tested on.
+In fact problems with find_package on the old Geant 10 is part of what inspired this.

 Most importantly you will be setup with two virtual targets to use in the CMakeLists.txt:
 ```